Losant/losant-docs/docs/workflows/accessing-payload-data.md

 ## JSON Templates

-In a few places within the Losant platform – such as the [Input Controls block](/dashboards/input-controls/) and [Losant API node](/workflows/data/losant-api/), it is necessary to construct JSON objects from other data.
+In a few places within the Losant Platform – such as the [Input Controls block](/dashboards/input-controls/) and [Losant API node](/workflows/data/losant-api/), it is necessary to construct JSON objects from other data.
 In these instances we use **JSON templates**.

 JSON templates can take any of the following formats (or a combination thereof):